hphelion/documentation/cli.unix.configuration.md

    $ hpcloud account:setup

-During a new configuration, you must supply the access key, secret key, and tenant ID that were assigned to you during the registration process; You can find the values for these variables through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+During a new configuration, you must supply the access key, secret key, and tenant ID that were assigned to you during the registration process; You can find the values for these variables through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.
 You can also define the availability zone during the initial setup.

 ## Edit Account ## {#EditAccount}
 Executing the `account:edit` command with no arguments prompts the user in the same manner as the `account:setup` command, but for editing purposes.
 Current values are shown by default.
 Hit return to accept the current settings at each prompt.